Redocly/redoc/README.md

 Redoc.init(specUrl, options)
 ```

-`options` is javascript object with camel-cased versions of options names as the keys.
+`options` is javascript object with camel-cased version of options names as the keys.
 For example:
 ```js
 Redoc.init('http://petstore.swagger.io/v2/swagger.json', {
   scrollYOffset: 50